Sheaza/Multiplayer-QuizGame/README.md

 # Multiplayer-QuizGame
-Multiplayer Quiz Game with sockets and multithreading
+Multiplayer Quiz Game made with python using sockets and multithreading